← Back to Blog

 How can I find out if my backyard suite is classified as a commercial short-term rental in Nova Scotia?

-Once you've determined that your property qualifies, you'll need to register it with the province.
-It's also crucial to ensure that your rental aligns with local zoning and land-use by-laws.
-Keep in mind that registration fees apply, and the amount depends on the community tier where your property is located.
-By following these steps, you can ensure your suite is classified correctly and complies with Nova Scotia's rules.
+A commercial STR refers to any rental property that is not your primary residence and is rented out for short periods—typically 28 days or less.
+Once you have determined that your property qualifies, you need to register it with the province.
+It is also crucial to ensure that your rental aligns with local zoning and land-use by-laws.
+Registration fees apply, and the amount depends on the community tier where your property is located.

-If your property is in a commercial zone, you’ll likely need a Development Permit to ensure the suite meets local land use by-laws.
-For properties in residential zones, where the operator lives on-site, a Zoning Confirmation Letter is usually required to confirm the suite complies with zoning regulations.
+If your property is in a commercial zone, you will likely need a Development Permit to ensure the suite meets local land use by-laws.
+For properties in residential zones where the operator lives on-site, a Zoning Confirmation Letter is usually required to confirm the suite complies with zoning regulations.
+Always consult your local municipality to understand the specific requirements for your area.

-Operating a backyard suite as a short-term rental in Nova Scotia involves some key financial responsibilities.
-First, you'll need to collect and remit the 15% Harmonized Sales Tax (HST) on any rental income.
+You will need to collect and remit the 15% Harmonized Sales Tax (HST) on any rental income.
 Depending on your municipality, you might also face local accommodation taxes.
-On top of that, all rental income must be reported on your annual income tax return.
-The good news?
-You can deduct eligible expenses to help lower your taxable income.
+All rental income must be reported on your annual income tax return, and you can deduct eligible expenses to help lower your taxable income.
+The Secondary and Backyard Suite Incentive Program offers a forgivable loan covering up to 50% of eligible project costs, with a cap of $40,000.